Alexander-Berman/academic-kickstart/content/home/skills.md

   icon = "user-friends"
   icon_pack = "fas"
   name = "HCI"
-  description = "I research how people learn through social interactions, both in person and online.
-I've designed, conducted, analyzed, and published many human-factor studies investigating how people learn about technology through social interactions in Communities of Practice"
+  description = "I have experience conducting studies and collecting observations to inform the design of various technologies, such as Augmented-Reality CAD and Avatar-Personalization Systems."

 [[feature]]
   icon = "chart-bar"
   icon_pack = "fas"
   name = "Data Science"
-  description = "To better understand and serve newcomers to digital fabrication technologies such as 3D printing, I've collected, cleaned, and generated novel datasets analyzed with self-supervised machine learning models to classify and recommend multi-modal online 3D Printing resources"
+  description = "To better understand and serve newcomers to digital fabrication technologies such as 3D printing, I've collected, cleaned, and generated novel datasets like ThingiPano.
+I've conducted analysis of these datasets and created self-supervised machine learning models to classify and recommend multi-modal online resources."

 [[feature]]
   icon = "cube"
   icon_pack = "fas"
   name = "3D Printing"
-  description = "Alongside researching how to empower individuals to utilize digital fabrication technolgies, I've designed, built, and deployed many curricula-aligned science kits for elementary schools in the [Making the Maker](https://profquek.wixsite.com/website) program, involving 3D printed mechanisms and modular circuitry"
+  description = "Alongside researching how to empower individuals to utilize digital fabrication technologies, I've designed, built, and deployed many curricula-aligned science kits for elementary schools in the [Making the Maker](https://profquek.wixsite.com/website) program, involving 3D printed mechanisms and modular circuitry"

 +++